StatML Centre for Doctoral Training (CDT)

 We invite applications from individuals who hold (or expect to receive) a master’s level degree in mathematics, statistics, physics, computer science, engineering, or in a closely related subject.
 Whilst the programme is set up for full-time study, we welcome applications for part-time study, including from those with established careers or caring responsibilities.

 Students will receive 4 years of funding.
 Eligibility criteria will apply.
-Normally, EU and UK nationals who satisfy residency requirements are eligible for all funding sources.
+Normally, UK nationals who satisfy residency requirements are eligible for all funding sources.
 There are limited funding opportunities for overseas students.
-However, we encourage applications from everyone with a suitable academic background.

 For an informal discussion about the programme, you can contact either Dr Sarah Filippi, firstname.lastname@example.org, Professor Judith Rousseau, email@example.com, or the CDT director, Professor Axel Gandy at firstname.lastname@example.org.